Skip to content Skip to sidebar Skip to footer

 You can submit your claim yourself for free without using a law firm.
 You can also refer the complaint to the Financial Ombudsman Service yourself for free.
 Before escalating the complaint to the Financial Ombudsman Service, you must first lodge the complaint with the provider.

-The FCA is consulting on a consumer redress scheme.
-Under this scheme, you may not need to register a complaint to be eligible for or receive compensation.
-You do not need to use a claims management company or a law firm to access the scheme.
+The FCA has confirmed a consumer redress scheme.
+Under this scheme, you do not need to register a complaint to be eligible for or receive compensation.
+You also do not need to use a claims management company or a law firm to access the scheme.

 There are benefits to choosing us to manage your claim, including allowing us to handle all communication with the lender, where we will work closely with them to ensure you receive a fair level of compensation.
 If the provider encounters any problems locating your details, we will assist them to ensure your claim proceeds as normal.
 After registering with us, you can sit back and relax while we handle everything for you.
 We will keep you updated via email throughout the process.